lweasel/piquant/docs/commands.rst

 * ``--read-length``: A comma-separated list of integer read lengths for which to simulate reads or perform quantification.
 * ``--read-depth``: A comma-separated list of integer read depths for which to simulate reads or perform quantification.
 * ``--paired-end``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed for single- or paired-end reads or both.
-* ``--error``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequencing errors introduced into the reads, or both.
+* ``--errors``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequencing errors introduced into the reads, or both.
 * ``--bias``: A comma-separated list of "False" or "True" strings indicating whether read simulation or quantification should be performed without or with sequence bias introduced into the reads, or both.
 * ``--stranded``: A comma-separated list of "False" or "True" strings  indicating whether reads should be simulated as coming from an unstranded or strand-specific RNA-seq protocol, or both.
 * ``--noise-perc``: A comma-separated list of positive integers.
 Each indicates a percentage of the main sequencing depth; in each case a set "noise transcripts" will be sequenced to this depth.
 A value of zero indicates that no noise reads will be simulated.